varemenos/docfinder/README.md

 ##Search via url

 ###the "q" parameter
 setting the "q" url parameter to any string, will automatically insert that string in the keyword input and search for it once the page loads.
-For example: http://docfinder.aklp.gr/?q=explode
+For example: `?q=explode`

 ###the "lang" parameter
 setting the "lang" url parameter to a specific language name, will automatically pick that language from the dropdown menu when the page loads.
-For example: http://docfinder.aklp.gr/?lang=php
+For example: `?lang=php`

 valid options for the lang parameter are:
 <ul>